-new for DecemberThe iether driver now supports two new Gigabit Ethernet cards: the A7011A is a PCI-X20032-Port 1000Base-SX (fiber-based) card; the A7012A is a PCI-X 2-Port 1000Base-T (copper-based) card.
-If you have purchased either of these cards as a factory-installed card, the driver and its patch dependency (PHNE_28923) will already be on your system.
-If you are adding either of these cards to an existing system, please make sure you use the December 2003 application media to install patch PHNE_28923 and the required driver bundle (IEther-00).
+updated for June 2004GigEther-01 (igelan driver) has been updated to incorporate defect fixes.2004IEther-00 (iether driver) has been updated to incorporate defect fixes.new for December 2003The iether driver now supports two new Gigabit Ethernet cards: the A7011A is a PCI-X 2-Port 1000Base-SX (fiber-based) card; the A7012A is a PCI-X 2-Port 1000Base-T (copper-based) card.
+If you have purchased either of these cards as a factory-installed card, the driver and its patch dependency (PHNE\28923) will already be on your system.